James Wendell

 After retiring from competitions, Wendell had a successful career in education.
 He was a master of English and assistant track coach at The Hill School (1913–1928), a boarding school in Pottstown, Pennsylvania, where he was subsequently named headmaster (1928–1952).
 A teammate of his on the 1912 Olympic Team, General George S. Patton, later sent his son to The Hill while Wendell was headmaster.
-During Wendell's tenure as headmaster Hill graduate William ("Bill") Franklin Porter II, class of 1944, won a gold medal in the 110-meters hurdles at the 1948 Summer Olympics.
+During Wendell's tenure as headmaster, Hill graduate William ("Bill") Franklin Porter II, class of 1944, won a gold medal in the 110-meters hurdles at the 1948 Summer Olympics.

 In 2008, Wendell was named to Wesleyan University's Athletic Hall of Fame.
-He graduated from the school in 1913, having broken several track and field records in his time at the school.
+He graduated from the school in 1913 and broke several track and field records during his time there.